brunoclbr/brunoclbr/README.md

 👋 Hey, I'm Bruno

-I build production AI systems that work both off- and online — the kind that run in remote Chilean mines, Australian hospital operating rooms, and logistics warehouses in Germany where "just call the API" isn't an option.
+I build production AI systems that work both off- and online.
+The kind that run in remote Chilean mines, Australian hospital operating rooms, and logistics warehouses in Germany where "just call the API" isn't an option.

 🔧 What I'm working on right now:

 📱 MacroMate - A React Native nutrition tracking app that uses local LLMs to turn "I ate a sandwich" into structured database entries.
-Launching January 2025.
+Launching February 2026.
 Building it to prove offline mobile AI is ready for real products.

 🏥 ISSA - Hospital image segmentation software for medical imaging.
 Because healthcare data can't just live in the cloud.